SudoPH/PhoenixFish/README.md

 ### Fishing Minigame

-When a fish bites, an Action Bar interface will appear.
+When a fish bites, an Action Bar interface appears:

 - **Right-click / Hold:** Moves the bar upward.
 - **Release:** Allows the bar to move downward.